Kashiyapnadh/Smart-Pot-App/readme.md

 ## 📜 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it with attribution. :)

-## Section 1 setting up the LLM-Model.

-option one download pretrained model. option two train it yourself

- python 3.11 is tested + discsalimer for untested versions

-    create virtual env name chatbotenv
-    and activate the virtual env
-    navigate to chat-bot-server folder
-    install requiremrnts .txt
-    then

-option 1:

-    run train_llm.py

-option 2:

-    download the pre trained model by running the script download.py

-now the model is downloaded and and ready to use

-    start the fast api server that accepts the queries from and forwards to it the llm model which then returns the output.
-  // word it better later
-  using this command
-  uvicorn main:app --host 0.0.0.0 --reload

-    now llm model is running in local host.